descope/descope-kotlin/README.md

 ### Setup #1: Define and host your flow

 Before we can run a flow, it must first be defined and hosted.
 Every project comes with predefined flows out of the box.
-You can customize your flows to suite your needs and host it.
+You can customize your flows to suit your needs and host it.
 Follow
 [the guide](https://docs.descope.com/build/guides/gettingstarted/) for more details.